 Compare this to 24Genetics, a company which also does whole genome and exome sequencing.
 Their exome sequencing (only the DNA that produces proteins) runs $1150, while their whole genome sequencing is $2290.
 Their results are not as user-friendly, as they come in the form of PDFs that update over time rather than an interactive platform.

-Find the Genetic Test that Fits You!
+The Bottom Line: Find the Genetic Test that Fits Your Needs!

 Though the tests and companies presented here represent great value in their company, the most important thing is to find a test that properly fits your needs.
 If you properly research each company and their offerings, you will quickly realize that many of the tests are more suited to your needs than others.
 By using this site and our expert reviews, you can find exactly the right test at the price you are willing to pay.